The Spectacle of the Carnival

 Her writing and witticisms are the basis for every piece she creates.
 By framing her work using the philosophies of Bakhtin and Debord, Karin lampoons her subjects to expose their faults,

-Through her art and writing, Karin casts a critical gaze on subjects then creates a forum for the viewer to question the spectacle of humanity.
+Through her art and writing, Karin casts a critical gaze on subjects and creates a forum for the viewer to question the spectacle of humanity.

 Visit Meta Pleb for the latest articles.